Resources and insights

 The latest industry news, interviews, technologies, and resources.

-Bushfire and Emerging Technology Project
+Bushfire Emerging Technologies Hub Project

 AFAC has become a member of Global AI Collaborative: Wildfires, a strategic initiative by Google.org bringing together leading not-for-profits, academic institutions, government agencies, and companies to help people and communities better manage fires by using AI.